 How do you feel (other than, you know, horrified because you’re a nice person)?
 It’s bizarre to imagine.
 Why?
 Because it’s too big.
 It’s an event but it’s too high stakes, too dangerous, too sudden.
 You don’t even know the guy.
 If he were to be hauled off in an ambulance, you wouldn’t know who to call because you just met him!

-In opening a novel, it’s all about balance.
-You don’t want to blab for three hours, but you also don’t want to open with “Hey guess what, there’s a prophecy and you’re the chosen one to save the world.
+When you’re beginning a book, you don’t want to blab for three hours, but you also don’t want to open with “Hey guess what, there’s a prophecy and you’re the chosen one to save the world.
 So, you know, get to it, kiddo.”
 One is too small on plot, one is too big.
-That’s why smart people like Donald Maass advocate for “bridging conflict” to start.
+That’s why smart people like Donald Maass advocate for “bridging conflict” between the opening and the inciting incident.
 You want to start with some action to get tension brewing.
 Maybe a conversation with one’s crush, or anxiety about an upcoming test, or a sibling getting in trouble and asking for help.
 Let that be the focus of the first chapter.
 And if this conflict is related to the main plot, even better.
 But it’s not the main plot, not yet.
-Because we have to care about the character before we’ll follow them through a really rigorous plot full of stakes, ups, and downs.
+Because we have to care about the character before we’ll follow them through a really rigorous plot full of stakes, ups, and downs (read more about raising the stakes here).
 Just like we should probably get to know our unlucky date a bit more before we’ll hop into the ambulance and follow him to the hospital.

 Give Readers a Chance to Bond with Your Protagonist